david-mathews-1994/deltarice/README.md

 In a recent git commit the format of the compressed data was tweaked.
 Users should be aware that any data saved with the prior version can NOT be read by the new version and should be decompressed before upgrading their version of the library.

 ## Main Information
 This is the git repo for the Delta-Rice compression algorithm.
-This algorithm is designed around the compression of signed 16 bit integers and specifically tailored to the types of data being returned by the Nab Experiments Data Acquisition System: http://nab.phys.virginia.edu/
+This algorithm is designed around the compression of signed 16 bit integers and specifically tailored to the types of data being returned by the Nab Experiments Data Acquisition System: http://nab.phys.virginia.edu/.
+The algorithm itself is general purpose however and can work on a variety of datasets, but it does expect 16-bit numbers.
+Any other precision data is cast to 16-bit.

 Delta-Rice contains a Python/C package that implements this algorithm through HDF5.
 It is loaded via the dynamically loaded filters framework and uses filter ID 32025.

 The Delta-Rice compression algorithm is based around work to be published.
-The idea is to reduce randomness in the waveforms by using the correlation between subsequent data samples from an analog signal.
-As each datapoint is inherently correlated, we can reduce the variation in the data stored through filtering such as the [Link](https://en.wikipedia.org/wiki/Delta_encoding).
-Through this encoding we can reduce the number of unique symbols per waveform that need to be recorded, or in other words, make the spread of values to be stored more compact and centralized around 0.
+The idea is to prepare the dataset for Rice coding by using the correlation between subsequent data samples from an analog signal.
+As each datapoint is inherently correlated with the previous datapoint, we can reduce the variation in the data stored through filtering such as the [Link](https://en.wikipedia.org/wiki/Delta_encoding).
+Through this encoding operation, the number of unique symbols per waveform that need to be recorded can be reduced, or in other words, make the spread of values to be stored more compact and centralized around 0.
 At this stage the algorithm uses [Link](https://en.wikipedia.org/wiki/Golomb_coding), in particular the special case of Rice Coding, to compress the data.
-Rice coding was chosen as it is algorithmically simpler and allows for higher throughput.
+Rice coding was chosen as it is algorithmically simpler than Golomb coding and allows for higher throughput and during testing Golomb coding was not found to provide a significant decrease in size over Rice coding.

 A significant portion of this code repository, in particular the code that does the installation of the library but not the compression algorithm itself, is based off of code found here: https://github.com/kiyo-masui/bitshuffle.